MahmoudAldaya/SolutionChalange/README.md

-# We haven't finished the implementation yet!
+# Our first try to implement the idea.